 When people say Bali, usually the first places that come to mind are Ubud or Seminyak.
 Both have great things to do as well but we’ll discuss them more in later posts.
 Canggu may not be as popular as those two but it is quickly making a name for itself among the more bohemian crowd.
 Here is my guide to Canggu.

 It’s about a 30-minute drive from Seminyak if there’s traffic, closer if there isn’t.
-Most people who visit Bali hire a driver because it is quite inexpensive.
+Most people who visit Bali hire a driver because it is pretty inexpensive.
 People usually head over to Canggu for the picturesque rice fields.

 I passed through Canggu during one of my first visits to Bali.
 At the time we only passed by for the day to go horseback riding.
 It was then that we were able to chat with some of the ex-pats who live there.
 They shared that one of the main reasons they chose to live in Canggu was because it was near the sea and removed from the more commercial areas of Bali.
 It was true when in Canggu you don’t see an overflow of places that look like tourist traps.
 In Canggu you feel like you have a lot more room to roam, to explore.
-Those images of people on motorbikes driving through fields of greenery, those are from Canggu.
+Those images of people on motorbikes driving through fields of greenery, are from Canggu.

 Some people call Canggu a hipster destination.
 I can see where they would get that idea.
-There are a lot of interesting art galleries and cozy cafes in this area.
+There are a lot of interesting art galleries and cosy cafes in this area.
 What sets these cafes apart from the other cafes in Bali, you may ask?
 Their view is incomparable.
 You can enjoy a delicious brunch made out of the freshest ingredients, in the middle of a rice field.
 It makes for quite the Instagram photo.

 While most tourists would rather go to the beach clubs in Seminyak, Canggu beaches are meant for relaxing and sunbathing.
 But more than that, they’re the chosen beaches of the surfer crowd.
 You’ll find long-haired foreigners weaving through the cars, balancing a surfboard on their small motorbikes on the way to catch some waves.
 The waters are a lot rougher than the beaches in Seminyak so it is more for experienced surfers.